-However, in the Member States, the religious authority on whose behalf slaughter is carried out shall be competent for the application and monitoring of the special provisions which apply to slaughter according to certain religious rites.
-As regards the said provisions, that authority shall operate under the responsibility of the official veterinarian, as defined in Article 2 of Directive 64/433/EEC.
+(a) "competent authority" means the central authority of a Trading Partner competent to carry out veterinary checks or any authority to which it has delegated that competence.
+In the territory of Malta, "competent authority" means the Veterinary Services.
+However, the religious authority on whose behalf slaughter is carried out shall be competent for the application and monitoring of the special provisions, which apply to slaughter according to certain religious rites.
+As regards the said provisions, that authority shall operate under the responsibility of the official veterinarian, as defined in article 2 of European Union Council Directive 64/433/EEC.